Wales buns for Lise

 Garnish with flags.

-Use the jam that you like best - a raspberry jam will be nice.
+Use your favourite jam – a raspberry jam will be nice.

 If you don’t like marzipan, try to mix your whipped cream with vanilla sugar and fresh berries cut into pieces.